Roter Frontkämpferbund

 The Roter Frontkämpferbund ([ˈʁoːtɐ ˈfʁɔntˌkɛmpfɐbʊnt], translated as "Alliance of Red Front-Fighters" or "Red Front Fighters' League"), usually called the Rotfrontkämpferbund (RFB), was a far-left paramilitary organization affiliated with the Communist Party of Germany (KPD) during the Weimar Republic.
-It was officially a non-partisan and legally registered association.
-The organisation was banned by the governing Social Democrats in 1929.
+A legally registered association, the RFB was banned in 1929 after violent clashes during May Day demonstrations in Berlin, but continued its work illegally.

 The first local branches of the RFB were established in July 1924.
 The group's inaugural nationwide meeting was held in February 1925 in Berlin, where Ernst Thälmann was elected to lead the federal committee.
 Die Rote Front ('The Red Front') was the newspaper of the RFB.
 The greeting of "Rot Front!"
 (Red Front!) while giving a clenched fist salute gave rise to the expression Rotfront, often used among friends and foes to refer to the organization instead of its full title.
 The clenched fist "protecting the friend, fighting off the enemy" ("schützend den Freund, abwehrend den Feind") was the symbol of the RFB, used on all its insignia, and its registered trademark from 1 March 1926.
-In May 1926, during a flag parade, activists used it as a sign of rallying to the movement and as an oath to defend the Soviet Union.
+In May 1926, during a flag parade, activists used the salute and banner display as a sign of rallying to the movement and international solidarity; the event included the ceremonial presentation of a flag donated by Moscow trade-unions.